Nanoscale Characterization: Unveiling the Mysteries of Matter at the Atomic Level

 Multimodal and Correlative Imaging

-Integrating multiple characterization techniques and modalities enables comprehensive nanomaterials and complex systems analysis.
-Advancements in multimodal and correlative imaging techniques, combining microscopy, spectroscopy, and tomography, enhance spatial and chemical resolution, providing complementary information for a more detailed understanding of nanomaterial properties and behaviors.
+Integrating multiple characterization techniques and modalities enables comprehensive analysis of nanomaterials and complex systems.
+Advancements in multimodal and correlative imaging techniques that combine microscopy, spectroscopy, and tomography enhance spatial and chemical resolution, providing complementary information for a more detailed understanding of nanomaterial properties and behaviors.

 In Situ and Operando Characterization